geotracsystems/TOGS_UDP_Sender/README.md

 ## Introduction
 Test tool for sending various TOGS messages to the backend over UDP.
+Currently supports:
-Currently supports LMDirect (Calamp) and BEP (Bluetree) protocols.
+ * LMDirect (Calamp)
+ * BEP (Bluetree).
+ * UMF:
+    * Dual Mode AVL
+    * OOTN (Begin Timer, Back In Vehicle)

 Executable files for Windows (.exe) can be found in the `dist/` directory.
 There's no need to install Python for running this tool in GUI mode.
 However for running the tool in CLI mode, Python and some pre-requisites are required.
 See Developer Notes section for more details.